Print Leave a comment

 Photo GalleryClick on photo to see large version

 Park along Kalakaua Ave near the aquarium.
-The parking is metered and costs 25 cents per hour, and it can fill up on weekends.
+The parking is metered and costs 25 cents per half hour, and it can fill up on weekends (you will need quarters for the parking meters).

 Open daily 9-5.